soundmud/soundrts/mods/orc/readme.txt

-This example mod adds the orcs as a race.
-Multiplayer maps select the race randomly for each player.
+This example mod adds the orcs as a faction.
+Multiplayer maps select the faction randomly for each player.

 To activate this mod, in SoundRTS.ini: mods = orc